Parnika798/forgery_detection/README.md

 # Receipt Forgery Detection System

-A multi-signal AI pipeline that detects tampered receipts by combining a CNN image classifier, a pixel-level segmentation model, rule-based physical artifact detection, and a semantic OCR reasoning engine — all served through a FastAPI backend.
+A multi-signal AI pipeline that detects tampered receipts by combining a CNN image classifier, a pixel-level segmentation model, rule-based physical artifact detection, and a OCR-driven semantic validation layer — all served through a FastAPI backend.

 ---